 Intangible fixed assets relate to Basic Payment Scheme entitlements held by the Trust.
 The entitlements were initially valued by Strutt & Parker LLP at £7,704 as at 6 April 2016.
-The entitlements have been fully amortised at the year end.
+The entitlements were fully amortised at the prior year end.